 Collections and Museums

-In association with the film screening, a silent auction of exciting experiences with geoscientists, and donated items, will take place from Oct.
-1 - 31.
-Proceeds from ticket sales and the silent auction will be used to support the University of Alberta's geoscience museums.
-Thank you to main event sponsor the Edmonton Geological Society, and auction donors the Friends of the Royal Alberta Museum Society and Telus World of Science Edmonton.
+Bid on exciting excursions with prominent UAlberta scientists and admission to Edmonton museums is taking place until 4:00pm-MDT Thurs.
+Oct.
+31. Proceeds will be used to support the University of Alberta's geoscience museums.
+Donations to the museums are being accepted through the Department of Earth & Atmospheric Sciences fund.
+Thank you to auction donors the Friends of the Royal Alberta Museum Society, and TELUS World of Science Edmonton.

 NEW - Dinosaur provincial park